Below, you will learn about seven types of poisonous spiders found in the United States that are DANGEROUS to people.

 - Males are half the size of females.

 - Bristles on their hind legs, which they use to cover their prey with silk once it has been trapped.

-Black Widows are the most venomous spider in the United States!
+Black Widows are the most venomous spiders in the United States!

 In addition, they are probably the most popular and recognizable spiders in the world.
 Almost everyone can recognize the red-shaped hourglass mark that appears on the females.